holderbaum/resume/resume.md

 \vspace{2em}

+### Establishing Agile Methodologies in a Company (2020)

+The company is building video streaming platforms with storage in the scale of several petabytes.
+I joined as an advisor to the founder and an coach and mentor tho the product team.
+Throughout the year I helped the entire company yo create an individual agile process based on Kanban and Scrum.
+We ware able to remove many obstacles and create transparency of the development and planning efforts.

+Additionally to this, I am working with the developers to establish test automation and CI/CD uwing gitlab as a foundation to refactor the existing monolithic applications into maintainable services.

+Tags: **Coaching, Advisory, Software Architecture, Agile Methods**
+Technologies: **PHP, Yii, JavaScript, Redis, MySQL, Docker, Gitlab CI**

 ### Coaching a Team in Agile Practices (2019)

 I joined a small delivery team that build web applications and desktop applications for very different domains (e.g. Legal, POS Terminals, CRM Software, ...).
 I continuously paired with different members of the team to address a many different aspects of building high quality software.
 We focused a lot on TDD and CI/CD Pipelines.
 But also general aspects of software architecture and refactoring skills played a major role throughout the engagement.

 Tags: **Coaching, Security Advisory, Software Architecture, Testability**
 Technologies: **PHP, Laravel, JavaScript, React, C# .NET, C++, Python, Ansible**